Russian attacks on Ukrainian cities kill at least a dozen people | CBC News

 "This will put Ukraine in a strong position to continue to retake occupied territory," Stoltenberg told reporters in Brussels.

-The overnight attacks and comments came as Ukrainian President Volodymyr Zelenskyy said he and Chinese leader Xi Jinping held a "long and meaningful" phone call on Wednesday in their first known contact since Russia's full-scale invasion more than a year ago.
+The overnight attacks and comments came as Zelenskyy said he and Chinese leader Xi Jinping held a "long and meaningful" phone call on Wednesday in their first known contact since Russia's full-scale invasion more than a year ago.

-Though Zelenskyy said he was encouraged by Wednesday's call and Western officials welcomed Xi's move, it didn't appear to improve peace prospects.

-Russia and Ukraine are far apart in their terms for peace, and Beijing - while looking to position itself as a global diplomatic power - has refused to criticize Moscow's invasion.
-The Chinese government sees Russia as a diplomatic ally in opposing U.S. influence in global affairs, and Xi visited Moscow last month.